 For all beginner level treks – I am assuming you’ve reached Manali (unless otherwise explicitly stated).
 Manali is very connected by road, air and train alike.

 There is no airport at Manali.
-The nearest airport is at Bhuntar which is 50 km away from Manali.
-There are cabs (shared/private) that are available near the Airport.
+The nearest airport is at Bhuntar, which is 50 km away from Manali.
+There are cabs (shared/private) that are available near the airport.
 Flights are limited as this is a small, hill-station airport.
-Thus, if looking to be on a budget, this option might not be viable/ you’ll need to plan in advance.
+Thus, if looking to be on a budget, this option might not be viable/you’ll need to plan.